exoplatform/exo-documentation/docs/Manage-Space.rst

 |SP-2|

-- |image1| This section contains the following options: Add a new space, the number of spaces displayed, Filter spaces by name or description and a pulldown with choices All spaces and My spaces to filter the spaces list.
+- |image1| This section contains the following options: Add a new space, the number of spaces displayed, Filter spaces by name or description and a pulldown to filter the list  : All spaces or My spaces.

  .. note:: All spaces, including your spaces, :ref:`visible spaces <About-space-visibility>`, and :ref:`hidden spaces <About-space-visibility>` where